tradingview/lightweight-charts/docs/time-scale.md

 Logical range is an object with 2 properties: `from` and `to`, which are numbers and represent logical indexes on the time scale.

-The start point of the time scale's logical range is the data item of all series.
+The starting point of the time scale's logical range is the first data item among all series.
-Before that point all indexes are negative, starts from the point - positive.
+Before that point all indexes are negative, starting from that point - positive.

 Indexes might be floating, for instance 4.2.

 Integer part of logical index means index of the fully visible bar (see image below).
-Thus, if we have 5.2 as the last visible logical index (`to` field), that means that the last visible bar is bar with index 5, but also we have partially visible (for 20%) 6th bar.
+Thus, if we have 5.2 as the last visible logical index (`to` field), that means that the last visible bar has index 5, but we also have partially visible (for 20%) 6th bar.
 Half (e.g. 1.5, 3.5, 10.5) means exactly middle of the bar.

 ![Logical range](./assets/logical-range.png "Logical range")

 Red vertical lines here are borders between bars.

-So, in the image above visible logical range is from -4.73 and to 5.05.
+Thus, the visible logical range in the image above is from -4.73 to 5.05.